Best Organizational Chart Software for Key Account Management

 We, at DemandFarm, believe that there are better uses for it than just creating a formal hierarchy for internal use.
 As discussed in this blog the essence of key account management is value creation.
-But what if a key account manager is able to create an incredible value proposition, but doesn’t know who to tap into the client organization to ensure that it is given a fighting chance?
+But what if a key account manager can create an incredible value proposition, but doesn’t know who to tap into the client organization to ensure that it is given a fighting chance?

 The best organizational chart is one that allows this hapless key account manager to understand how to navigate the murky waters of value addition for clients.

-I would love to say that this is the perfect business opportunity and you should rush out and make such a software.
-But unfortunately, there is no denying that many have already understood the value of this type of an org chart software.
+I would love to say that this is the perfect business opportunity and you should rush out and make such software.
+But unfortunately, there is no denying that many have already understood the value of this type of org chart software.
 There are many options in the market currently.
 But with so many options of organization chart software how is a key account manager to decide which one is the best?

 Which is where we come in!

 We've collated a list of the key features an ideal organizational chart software should certainly have to effectively help key account managers.

 Superior UI and UX

-The way a user interacts with a software and how his experience with it is has to be one of the most important features.
+The way a user interacts with the software and how his experience with it is has to be one of the most important features.
 It isn’t enough to just give great results, the user shouldn’t struggle to reach those results.

 An ideal organization chart software shouldn’t be list-oriented, it should be extremely visual.
 A user should be able to understand in a single glance exactly what relationships the different participants have with one another and the key account manager’s organization.